youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### list_projects

-Retrieves a paginated list of projects for an AWS IoT SiteWise Monitor portal.
+Retrieves a paginated list of projects for an IoT SiteWise Monitor portal.

 Type annotations for `boto3.client("iotsitewise").list_projects` method.